Research

 (via Moz)

-The answer depends on what you’re looking for, but most SEO experts consider DA and DR at 20+ acceptable for most niches.
+Most SEO experts consider DA and DR at 20+ acceptable.

 4. Plan Your Drip Dates